deepset-ai/haystack/proposals/text/6001-document-store-filter-rework.md

 # Adoption strategy

-This is meant to be a new strategy to be adopted in Haystack version 2.x, so it will follow the same strategy as the other decisions taken for the next major version.
+We're going to release this new strategy of filters declaration for Haystack 2.x.
+At the same time we'll deprecate the current strategy but we'll keep supporting it for a while.

+Since we're going to provide an utility function to convert from old style to new style it will be easy for Document Stores to support both.

 # How we teach this

 We're going to provide documentation and specifications on how the filters should be declared, this proposal is a good starting point as it already defines the specs.

-Since it's meant for Haystack 2.x we're also going to provide utility functions to migrate filters from version 1.x to 2.x.
+We're also going to provide utility functions to migrate filters from old style to new style.

 # Unresolved questions